profezzorn/ProffieOSDocs/config/the-config_top-section.md

 ```

 ### BLADE_ID_TIMES
-This define tells ProffieOS to run the blade ID multiple times and then averaging the results.
+This define tells ProffieOS to run the blade ID multiple times and then average the results.
 This is particularly helpful when using BLADE_ID_SCAN_MILLIS, as the results tends to be very noisy otherwise.

 ```cpp
 #define BLADE_ID_TIMES 10
 ```

 ### BLADE_ID_SCAN_MILLIS
 With this define, blade ID will run all the time, even when the blade is on.
-The define specifies how many milliseconds in between each blade id scan.
-Reasonable values might be 100 to 5000 ms. If the computed blade ID is different from the previous ones, then the saber will re-load blade definitions and presets, as if a blade detect event had occured.
+The define specifies how many milliseconds in between each blade ID scan.
+Reasonable values might be 100 to 5000 ms. If the computed blade ID is different from the previous ones, then the saber will re-load blade definitions and presets, as if a Blade Detect event had occured.

 ```cpp
 #define BLADE_ID_SCAN_MILLIS 500